Environments

 After setting up your environments, you can easily push template changes to them.
 Follow these steps to push changes:

-Note: your embed will not be updated with the changes until they have been pushed.
+Note: your importer will not see changes until they have been pushed to environments.

 The Production environment is a special environment.
 When your template changes are pushed to production, they must also be pushed to all other environments.